Office of Administrative Services

 The Budget and Planning Division develops and monitors the agency’s annual operating budget.
-Staff members prepare, submit, and monitor all of the agency’s federal grant applications and work plans, centralizing grants management in support of TCEQ programs.
+B&P submits the agency’s federal grant applications and work plans, along with monitoring all federal awards, to provide centralized support of federal funds for TCEQ programs.
 The division also develops and submits the agency’s biennial appropriations request to the governor and the legislature.
 In addition, its staff conducts special analyses to monitor the achievement of agency goals and priorities.

 Chief Financial Officer

 The Chief Financial Officer’s Division oversees financial issues.
 This office oversees the development of the agency’s strategic plan, biennial appropriations request, the annual operating budget, and quarterly performance reports to the legislature and the governor.
 On fiscal matters, this division is the point of contact for the TCEQ’s oversight agencies.
 The division is involved in bill implementation and preparing fiscal notes that have revenue requirements.
 It also reviews the annual financial report, monitors revenue and expenditures, estimates revenue collections, and provides fiscal analysis and reporting.

 The Financial Administration Division is responsible for managing the agency’s financial transactions, ensuring the integrity of its accounting records, and maintaining adequate internal controls to safeguard its financial assets.
 This division is responsible for payroll and timekeeping, payments to employees and vendors, billing and collection of fees and federal grants, centralized revenue management, financial reporting, and financial assurance.
 This division also conducts procurement and contracting activities, coordination of the Historically Underutilized Business Program, and contract workforce monitoring.

 Selling Goods and Services to the TCEQ (GI-238)